devJunyeong/devJunyeong/README.md

 I started mobile app development to bring meaningful impact to people. 🌎

 Big interest in Design Patterns and Refactoring.
-Studying MVC, MVVM and ReactorKit. ⚙️
+I'm Studying MVC, MVVM and ReactorKit. ⚙️